front-end-foundations/6-Basilica/readme.md

 Turn off "Watch Sass" in VS Code if its running.

-Install sass via NPM as a developmental dependency.
+Stop the server with control-c and install sass via NPM as a developmental dependency.

 `npm install sass --save-dev`

-Add a script for processing:
+Add a script to package.json for processing:

 ```js
   "scripts": {